Talking rubbish to a mass of people is not really my thing.

 Think of it as standing around the water cooler or just being you.

-Today selling is about listening, learning, and educating and on twitter your just doing it a little more digitally and sociably.
+Today selling is about listening, learning, and educating and on social media you’re just doing it a little more digitally and sociably.

-If you see a potential lead on twitter you may think of tweeting a sales pitch.
+If you see a potential lead on social media you may think of responding with a sales pitch.

-I’m no expert but the above has certainly helped me to get a little more active on social media and if you’re like me…… too introverted, too ignorant, too lazy or too scared to jump in try the above and give it ago.
+I’m no expert but the above has certainly helped me to get a little more active on social media and if you’re like me…… too introverted, too ignorant, too lazy or too scared to jump in.